DMTCP-CRAC/CRAC-early-development/README.md

 ## Introduction
 This is a new DMTCP(https://github.com/dmtcp/dmtcp.git) plugin to checkpoint- restart CUDA application with noval split-process architecture.
+The Plugin code is in the contrib/split-cuda directory.
+CRAC consists of the plugin on top of DMTCP.

 ## TODO
 We are in the process of porting our code that is developed for the cluster's